Table of Contents

 According to the CDC, 25 percent of adults had at least one day in the past year of heavy drinking.

-Many people drink alcohol somewhat regularly without any negative consequences.
+Many people are able to drink somewhat regularly without experiencing any of the negative effects of alcohol.
 Others have been drinking to extreme levels for years and have suffered with health problems because of it.

-Somewhere in between these two groups is a category identified as a functioning alcoholic that appears on the surface to be able to handle drinking, only because it hasn’t impacted them yet.
+Somewhere in between these two groups is a category identified as a functioning alcoholic or a closet alcoholic.

 What is a Functioning Alcoholic?

-Though the phrase is not a diagnostic term, high functioning alcoholic is often used to describe a person whose dependency to alcohol has not yet caused problems in most areas of their social, professional, and personal life.
+Though the phrase is not a diagnostic term, functioning alcoholic, or functional alcoholic, is often used to describe a person whose dependency to alcohol has not yet caused problems in most areas of their social, professional, and personal life.

 At the “functioning” stage of their alcohol use, a person rarely misses work, though they may experience a dip in productivity as a result feeling hung over on a regular basis.